JasonW41k3r/Aerospace_Structural_Modules/README.md

 # Intelligent Assembly of Aerospace Structural Modules

 ## Introduction
 Welcome to the GitHub repository for our project, "Intelligent Assembly of Aerospace Structural Modules."
-This project was conducted by a dedicated team of students from Zhongshan University, under the guidance of Professor Wang Xing.
+This project was conducted by a dedicated team of students from Sun Yat-sen University(SYSU), under the guidance of Professor Wang Xing.
 Our goal was to explore innovative technologies for the intelligent assembly of aerospace structural modules, focusing on the use of a single-arm robotic arm for precise positioning and rapid connection of pre-designed modular components.

 ## Project Overview
 - **Project Duration**: January 2023 - December 2023